roualdes/bridgestan/CONTRIBUTING.md

 * We add unit tests when changing or adding code.

+* We keep our code formatted using automatic tools (`make format` can run all of them for you).

 * We keep the main branch in a release-ready state at all times.

 * We propose updates through [GitHub Pull Requests](https://github.com/roualdes/bridgestan/pulls) so that we can do code review.
 We do not push directly to the main branch.